 Rhinoplasty is commonly referred to as a “nose job”.
-Dr Terence Goh, Consultant, Department of Plastic, Reconstructive & Aesthetic Surgery, Singapore General Hospital, shares what to expect during the recovery stage.
+Dr Terence Goh, Visiting Consultant, Department of Plastic, Reconstructive & Aesthetic Surgery, Singapore General Hospital, shares what to expect during the recovery stage.

 What do you expect immediately after your rhinoplasty surgery?